john-yohan-park/Python-Variable-and-Function-Printer/README.md

 ### Usable Functions
 `print_time(func, param 1, param2, ...)`
-* print function's result and runtime
+* Prints function's output and runtime (in microseconds)

 `print_var(some_variable)`
-* print variable's name and value
+* Prints variable's name and value

 No need to download any third-party packages :)